IloveNooodles/Mobilita/README.md

 # Mobilita

-Tugas Besar Alstrukdat IF20
+Tugas Besar Alstrukdat IF2110

+With the COVID-19 pandemic, Mobita's parents' business has decreased income.
+After the PPKM was eased, Mobita wanted to help his parents earn a living as a courier.
+Your job is to help Mobita developed an app that would help him track orders, navigate maps, pick up and unload goods.
-Mobilita is CLI (Command Line Interface) Game that includes a lot of data structure like Stack, Linked List, Queue, Dynamic Array, and many more

-The game goals is to deliver many item as possible to get a lot of money
+Mobilita is CLI (Command Line Interface) Game that we made using c language.
+This game includes a lot of data structure and also Abstract Data Types that we made ourself.
+Some of them are Stack, Queue, Linked list, and many more.
+The purpose of the game is to deliver all of the item in TODO list and get the fastest time and also lot of money.

 ## Setup
-- Install GNU Compiler (GCC) and set the PATH
+If you're in windows based, install GNU Compiler (GCC) and set the PATH (Because UNIX already have the gcc installed by the first place).

 ## Usage
 1. Clone this repository
 2. If you want to edit the configuration file, it is inside `config/config.txt`
-3. Execute `run.bat`
+3. Execute `run.bat` if you're in windows
+4. If you're in UNIX based OS, Execute `run.sh`

 ## Features Done
+- Main menu
+- Time mechanism
-- MOVE
+- Ordered List
-- PICK_UP
+- To do list
-- DROP_OFF
+- In progress list
-- MAP
+- Bag
-- TO_DO
+- Item
-- IN_PROGRESS
+- Ability
-- BUY
+- Gadget
-- INVENTORY
+- Inventory
-- HELP
+- Peta
+- Command includes (MOVE, PICK_UP, DROP_OFF, MAP, TO_DO, IN_PROGRESS, BUY, INVENTORY, HELP, RETURN)
-- RETURN
+- Game Flow

-### Member List:
+## Member List:

 | Nama | NIM |
 | ------------- |:-------------:|
 | Vionie Novencia Thanggestyo | 13520006 |